 So, thanks for the input.
 Now, how can you help?
 That’s the re-organizing question that needs to drive how we measure the measurers.
 Whether your advice results in impact – and whether you are willing to participate in bringing about the change you seek – That’s a model that long ago fell into disuse as folks detached themselves from an obligation to the health of the whole.

-Help me by standing where I am standing and standing with me to make things work among the riddles and obstacles I am facing.
-Can you sing in my key, dance in my shoes, and mix it up in my particular form of contact sport.
-When I ask whether you can feel me, I want the answer to be a clear yes.
-Call me out.
-Push me.
-Challenge me.
+Help me by standing where I am standing.
+Standing with me to work among the riddles I am facing.
+Can you sing in my key, dance in my shoes, and mix it up with this kind of game?
+If I ask whether you can feel me, can you give me a clear yes?
+Call me out if you need to.
+Push me when I need it.
+Challenge me to help me grow.
 Make me be my better-than-best.
-But know me by walking my walk.
-And don’t be so quick to get in your car when things get bouncy.
+But stand with me by walking my walk.
+And don’t let me catch you looking for a quick way out.